What is high-touch customer service?

 Benefits, challenges of high-touch customer service

 Since high-touch customer service involves offering personalized, customized support, it typically makes customers feel more valued.
-When customers feel more valued, they tend to be more loyal and are willing to keep buying products or services.
-This boosts revenues for the business.
+When customers feel more valued, they tend to be more loyal and tend to keep buying products or services.
+This boosts revenue, reduces churn and increases retention.

-That said, the high-touch model is costly and difficult to implement.
+Though broadly beneficial, the high-touch model is costly and difficult to implement.
 Before implementing the model, organizations must first understand their customers and identify their needs.
-Appropriate resources must be put in place, including contact center agents, customer service managers, and onboarding systems.
+Appropriate resources must be implemented, including contact center agents, customer service managers and onboarding systems.
 All of this can increase costs.

 High-touch customer service is best implemented for high-value customers or in industries where offering personalized support has a high potential return on investment.
-In some situations, chatbots, self-support kiosks, and other low-touch service methods are sufficient to engage with and support customers so there's no need to make substantial investments in high-touch support methods.
+In some situations, chatbots, self-support kiosks and other low-touch service methods are sufficient to support customers, so there's no need to make more substantial investments.

 Best practices to deliver high-touch customer service